Some polyps are caused by hereditary conditions.

-People who have bluish black spots on their lips or in their mouth and/or have 2 or more polyps in their digestive tract or a family history of Peutz-Jeghers syndrome should have a blood test to determine whether they have this disorder.
+People who have bluish black spots on their lips or in their mouth and/or have 2 or more polyps in their digestive tract or a family history of Peutz-Jeghers syndrome should have a blood test to determine whether they have the gene mutations that cause this disorder.

 Once people are diagnosed with Peutz-Jeghers syndrome, doctors recommend they have regular tests to detect the various cancers that can develop with this disorder.

 Doctors generally recommend removing all polyps from the large intestine and rectum because of their potential to become cancerous.
-Polyps are removed during a colonoscopy procedure using a cutting instrument or an electrified wire loop.
+Doctors remove polyps during a colonoscopy procedure using the biopsy forceps or by using an electrified wire loop (snare).
 If a polyp cannot be removed during colonoscopy, abdominal surgery may be needed.

 If a polyp is found to be cancerous, need for additional treatment depends on whether the cancer is likely to have spread.
 The risk of spread is determined by microscopic examination of the polyp.
 If the risk is low, no further treatment is necessary.
 If the risk is high, the affected segment of the large intestine is removed surgically, and the cut ends of the intestine are rejoined (see also treatment of colorectal cancer Treatment Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
 Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more ).

 When a person has a polyp removed, doctors do colonoscopy to examine the entire large intestine and rectum.
 Follow-up colonoscopies are done at different intervals depending on many factors including the number, size, and type of the polyps.
 If colonoscopy cannot be done, a barium enema x-ray X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays ( plain x-rays) do not require any special preparation (see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more or computed tomography (CT) colonography may be done to view the large intestine.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more or computed tomography (CT) colonography may be done to view the large intestine.